By booking an event with Black and White Trading Ltd (trading as ‘Symposium’) you accept our Standard Booking Terms and Conditions on tab 1 below.

 Unless otherwise stated booking fees only cover attendance at each event and refreshments provided by the organiser.
 Accommodation, travel, telephones and other incidental charges are the responsibility of the delegate.
 Should Symposium be charged for any unauthorised costs incurred by delegates, these will be passed on to the delegate with the addition of an administration fee of £50 or 10%, whichever is greater.

 The delegate fee entitles you to one copy of the documentation.
-This is normally handed to you on arrival at the event.
-Additional copies may be purchased for a small charge.
+This is normally provided in PDF format ahead of the event.
+Additional papers may also be handed to you on arrival at the event.
+Extra copies may be purchased for a small charge.

 Symposium accepts no liability for the loss or theft of any property belonging to delegates.